linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         cp /etc/postfix/main.cf /etc/postfix/main.cf.orig

-3. Edit your `/etc/postfix/main.cf` file to match the following.
-Ensure that occurances of `example.com` are replaced with your domain name, and `hostname` with your system's hostname.
+3. Edit the `/etc/postfix/main.cf` file to match the following.
+Ensure that occurances of `example.com` are replaced with the domain name, and `hostname` with the system's hostname.

     {:.file }
     /etc/postfix/main.cf